thomboggs/FractalFactory/README.md

 For more info, see the following interesting youtube video: https://www.youtube.com/watch?v=FFftmWSzgmk

+## Future Work:
+- Add more threads to the Julia Calculation to speed it up (I have already added the MUtex functionality to make it thread safe)
+  - Thread architecture may have to be changed.
+- Fix Menu Button
+- Update window coordinate system to allow for window resizing.
+- Add user coloring options
+- For Julia Calc, have a multistep render process for quick view and also detailed view (If concurrency not fast enough)
+- Add zoom feature or user selectable scale and center

 ## Instructions to Build the Project
 ### Using Qt Creator and QMake
 1. Download Qt open-source (all libraries and Qt Creator) from https://www.qt.io/download-open-source (Scroll to the bottom to "Download the Qt Online Installer".
 May need to create an Account)